Debbye Biermann — Art

-Melissa Alexander — American Sign Language (3rd-6th grade)
+Melissa Alexander — American Sign Language (4th-6th grade)

 Melissa Alexander has close to 40 years of contact/experience with the deaf community and American Sign Language (ASL).

 It was once said, “a deaf person’s greatest treasure was a hearing friend”.
-Melissa was in junior high when her family moved into an apartment complex that had a deaf girl living at the end of her block.
-In no time, she had befriended this girl & began to learn how to fingerspell the alphabet and some learn basic words under the instruction of this deaf girl.
+Melissa was in junior high when her family moved into an apartment complex where a deaf girl lived at the end of the block.
+In no time, she had befriended the girl and began to learn how to fingerspell the alphabet and learn basic words under the instruction of this deaf girl.
 Fast forward several years and Melissa headed off to Tennessee Temple University for college.
-TTU had a deaf school within the university, thus all chapels, student body meetings and church services were interpreted for deaf students.
-She was exposed over and over to ASL & she began learning more ASL just through interaction with deaf students.
+TTU had a deaf school within the university, thus all chapels, student body meetings, and church services were interpreted for deaf students.
+She was exposed over and over to ASL & began learning more just through interaction with deaf students.

 Melissa made several deaf friends, took some beginning sign language classes the university offered and even began accompanying deaf students to the infirmary & doctors’ offices to interpret for them.
 At one point Melissa’s desire was to become an interpreter for the court systems, but God had other plans.
 She continues to use her abilities whenever possible and would love the opportunity to share her knowledge with young people and see them come to love the beauty of the “silent” language.